-Research and innovation actions supported by illycaffè in Italy, such as contributions to Ernesto Illy Foundation and to support to Unesco/Twas - Ernesto Illy Trieste Science Prize.
-In the sector of education, illycaffè has provided support to partner universities, MIB XXII and the Rastrelly Fund.
-In the social sector and in terms of solidarity, support is provided to ONGs and various non-profit organizations.
+Research and innovation actions supported by illycaffè in Italy, such as contributions to Ernesto Illy Foundation.

+In the sector of education, illycaffè has provided support to associations and education Institutes, while in the social sector and in terms of solidarity, support is provided to ONG and various non-profit organizations.